-The winter weather can be harsh on your eyes.
+The winter weather has arrived, and it’s time to protect your eyes, especially as the pandemic may mean you are spending more time indoors.
 Here are some of the ways that winter can affect your eye health, and some tips for prevention.

 Central heating can make already dry eyes feel worse.
 There are some simple steps you can take to feel more comfortable: